bufbuild-ru/docs/docs/configuration/v1beta1/buf-gen-yaml/index.md

 # buf.gen.yaml v1beta1 configuration

-The `buf.gen.yaml` file is largely unchanged between `v1beta1` and `v1`, so refer to the `v1` [`buf.gen.yaml`](../../v1/buf-gen-yaml/) documentation.
-If you were an early adopter of [managed mode](../../../generate/managed-mode/) in `v1beta1`, we strongly recommend upgrading to `v2` configuration files.
-See the [migration guide](../../../migration-guides/migrate-v2-config-files/) for instructions and context for managed mode changes.
+This page documents an older version of this Buf config file — for new projects, you should use v2 files.
+If you were an early adopter of [managed mode](../../../generate/managed-mode/) in `v1beta1`, we especially recommend upgrading to `v2` configuration files — the current version is much easier to use.
+See the [v2 `buf.gen.yaml` reference](../../v2/buf-gen-yaml/) and the [migration guide](../../../migration-guides/migrate-v2-config-files/) for details about the current configuration and migration instructions.

+The `buf.gen.yaml` file is largely unchanged between `v1beta1` and `v1`, so refer to the `v1` [`buf.gen.yaml`](../../v1/buf-gen-yaml/) documentation if you haven't upgraded yet.